American Civil Liberties Union: Support and opposition

-Organization and state affiliants
+Organization and state affiliates

 Howard Simon, executive director of the ACLU of Florida, joins in a protest of the Guantanamo Bay detentions with Amnesty International.

 At the national level, the ACLU consists of two legal entities: the American Civil Liberties Union, a 501(c)(4) social welfare group; and the ACLU Foundation, a 501(c)(3) public charity.
 Both are non-profit organizations that engage in civil rights litigation, advocacy, and education.
 The two organizations are closely related, and share common goals and some common leadership.
 Donations to the 501(c)(3) foundation are tax-deductible, but donations to the 501(c)(4) are not.
 The 501(c)(4) group can engage in unlimited political advocacy (including lobbying), but the 501(c)(3) foundation cannot.

 Most of the organization's workload is performed by its local affiliates.
 There is at least one affiliate organization in each state, as well as one in Washington, D.C., and in Puerto Rico.
 California has three affiliates.
 The affiliates operate autonomously from the national organization; each affiliate has its own staff, executive director, board of directors, and budget.
 Each affiliate consists of two non-profit corporations: a 501(c)(3) corporation–called the ACLU Foundation–that does not perform lobbying, and a 501(c)(4) corporation–called ACLU–which is entitled to lobby.
 Both organizations share staff and offices.

 ACLU affiliates are the basic unit of the ACLU's organization and engage in litigation, lobbying, and public education.
 For example, in 2020, the ACLU's New Jersey chapter argued 26 cases before the New Jersey Supreme Court, about one-third of the total cases heard in that court.
 They sent over 50,000 emails to officials or agencies and had 28 full-time staff.